This post may contain affiliate links. Please read my disclosure and privacy policy.

 - 1 cup water

-- 1/2 teaspoon fine sea salt
+- ½ teaspoon fine sea salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

 Instructions

-- Add in the garlic and mushrooms and stir for 1 or 2 minutes, just until the garlic is fragrant.
-Add in the potato, tamari, and water and bring the water to a boil.
+- Heat the olive oil in a large skillet over medium heat, then sauté the onion until it starts to soften, about 5 minutes.
+Add in the garlic and mushrooms and stir for 1 or 2 minutes, just until the garlic is fragrant.
+Add the potato, tamari, and water, and bring to a boil.

 - Once boiling, lower the heat to a simmer and cover the pan.
 Cook until the potatoes are fork-tender, about 10 minutes.
 (The smaller you cut the potatoes, the faster they will cook.)